The Best Vietnamese Restaurants in Montreal

 Meilleurs restaurants vietnamiens à Montréal : où les trouver ?

 Montreal is known for its gastronomic diversity; eating in the city is like traveling around the world without stepping on a plane.
 In fact, the cuisine of most of the restaurants we visit is rooted in a different culture.
 That’s the beauty of it, we will never finish tasting everything, there will always be dishes to surprise us, in the good sense of the word of course!
+And today, we’d like to share with you our favourite Vietnamese restaurants in Montreal!

-Did you know that half of the Vietnamese refugees who came to Canada between 1975-1978 arrived in Montreal?
-This is why Montrealers rarely have trouble finding a small Vietnamese restaurant to stop for a meal.
+Did you know that half of the Vietnamese refugees who came to Canada between 1975 and 1978 arrived in Montreal?
+That’s why Montrealers rarely have trouble finding a Vietnamese restaurant where they can stop for a meal.
 Can you imagine a world without phở or bánh mì?
 We’d rather not think about it!
-Obviously, Vietnamese cuisine is not just reduced to its two popular dishes; beyond that, there is a whole gastronomic universe based on traditions and ingredients found in Vietnam.
+Of course, there’s much more to Vietnamese cuisine than just these two popular dishes; a whole gastronomic universe exists beyond them, based on the traditions and ingredients found in Vietnam.
+In Montreal, Vietnamese recipes have been handed down from one generation to the next.

 Tran Cantine

 Tran Cantine is a family Vietnamese restaurant with a fresh, young and creative spirit.
 The dishes offered here are inspired by the recipes of the family restaurant Pho Tay Ho – run by the parents – but the concept at Tran is very different and there have been several additions and modifications to the dishes.
 Everything here is homemade, from the broths to the marinades.
 We fell in love with the spring rolls.
-The bánh mi and phở soups are so good that they are now on our lists of best bánh mi and best phở soups in Montreal!
+The bánh mi and phở soups are so good that they are now on our lists of the best bánh mi and best phở soups in Montreal!

 4690 Rue Notre-Dame Ouest